 The cost to have a whole-home surge protector professionally installed in the Denver area usually ranges from $300 to $750 (this price includes the professional supplying the surge protector for you).

-That’s somewhat of a wide range so let’s take a look at some of the factors that affect the cost:
+That’s somewhat of a wide range so let’s look at some of the factors that affect the cost:

 We’ll explain how these 4 factors affect the price of your surge protector installation.